 Livedo reticularis is thought to be due to spasms of the blood vessels or an abnormality of the circulation near the skin surface.
-It makes the skin, usually on the legs, look mottled and purplish, sort of a netlike pattern with distinct borders.
+It makes the skin, usually on the legs, look mottled and purplish, in sort of a netlike pattern with distinct borders.

 Sometimes livedo reticularis is simply the result of being chilled.
-But it may be a symptom of a serious underlying condition, such as vascular disease, an endocrine disorder or a rheumatologic disease, such as lupus.
-Livedo reticularis rarely may be related to a complication of kidney dialysis known as calciphylaxis.
-And it may occur as a side effect of certain medications, such as a type of interferon used to treat multiple sclerosis.
+But it may be a symptom of a serious underlying condition, such as vascular disease.
+And it may occur as a side effect of certain medications.

 When to see a doctor